Orion (constellation): Depictions

 In artistic renderings, the surrounding constellations are sometimes related to Orion: he is depicted standing next to the river Eridanus with his two hunting dogs Canis Major and Canis Minor, fighting Taurus.
 He is sometimes depicted hunting Lepus the hare.
 He sometimes is depicted to have a lion's hide in his hand.

 There are alternative ways to visualise Orion.
-From the Southern Hemisphere, Orion is oriented south-upward, and the belt and sword are sometimes called the saucepan or pot in Australia and New Zealand.
+From the Southern Hemisphere, Orion is oriented south-upward, and the Belt and Sword are sometimes called the saucepan or pot in Australia and New Zealand.
 Orion's Belt is called Drie Konings (Three Kings) or the Drie Susters (Three Sisters) by Afrikaans speakers in South Africa and are referred to as les Trois Rois (the Three Kings) in Daudet's Lettres de Mon Moulin (1866).
-The appellation Driekoningen (the Three Kings) is also often found in 17th- and 18th-century Dutch star charts and seaman's guides.
-The same three stars are known in Spain, Latin America, and the Philippines as "Las Tres Marías" (The Three Marys), and as "Los Tres Reyes Magos" (The three Wise Men) in Puerto Rico.
+The appellation Driekoningen (the Three Kings) is also often found in 17th and 18th-century Dutch star charts and seaman's guides.
+The same three stars are known in Spain, Latin America, and the Philippines as "Las Tres Marías" (The Three Marys), and as "Los Tres Reyes Magos" (The Three Wise Men) in Puerto Rico.

 Even traditional depictions of Orion have varied greatly.
 Cicero drew Orion in a similar fashion to the modern depiction.
-The Hunter held an unidentified animal skin aloft in his right hand; his hand was represented by Omicron2 Orionis and the skin was represented by the 5 stars designated Pi Orionis.
-Kappa and Beta Orionis represented his left and right knees, while Eta and Lambda Leporis were his left and right feet, respectively.
-As in the modern depiction, Delta, Epsilon, and Zeta represented his belt.
-His left shoulder was represented by Alpha Orionis, and Mu Orionis made up his left arm.
-Lambda Orionis was his head and Gamma, his right shoulder.
+The Hunter held an unidentified animal skin aloft in his right hand; his hand was represented by Omicron2 Orionis and the skin was represented by the five stars designated Pi Orionis.
+Saiph and Rigel represented his left and right knees, while Eta Orionis and Lambda Leporis were his left and right feet, respectively.
+As in the modern depiction, Mintaka, Alnilam, and Alnitak represented his Belt.
+His left shoulder was represented by Betelgeuse, and Mu Orionis made up his left arm.
+Meissa was his head, and Bellatrix his right shoulder.
 The depiction of Hyginus was similar to that of Cicero, though the two differed in a few important areas.
 Cicero's animal skin became Hyginus's shield (Omicron and Pi Orionis), and instead of an arm marked out by Mu Orionis, he holds a club (Chi Orionis).
 His right leg is represented by Theta Orionis and his left leg is represented by Lambda, Mu, and Epsilon Leporis.
 Further Western European and Arabic depictions have followed these two models.